codenificient/Fasolara/README.md

 # Welcome to the FasoLara Github Monorepository

-This repo encompasses several other repositories for various components on the Lara system, for a proof of concept solar company.
+This repo encompasses several other repositories for various components on the FasoLara system, a solar energy startup.
 [Work in Progress!]

 ## Component repositories